Ptolemaic navy: History

-Supreme Commander
+Supreme commander

 Callicrates held the title of nauarchos (admiral) and was appointed supreme commander of the Ptolemaic navy, in effect a Commander-in-Chief.
 The title was not conferred on a regular basis.
-In 142 BC the 'nauarchia' was added to the functions of the governor-generals of Cyprus to denote supreme commander of the Ptolemaic Navy for the Mediterranean if not for the entire Ptolemaic Empire.
-This title and its responsibility was inscribed on the base of a statue of Seleucus, Governor of Cyprus (142-131 BC) erected by the city of Kourion.
-Governors of Cyprus from 142 BC down through to the reign of Ptolemy IX Soter II, co held two military titles that of Strategoi and Naurarch of the Ptolemaic Fleet.
+In 142 BC, the 'nauarchia' was added to the functions of the governor-generals of Cyprus to denote supreme commander of the Ptolemaic Navy for the Mediterranean if not for the entire Ptolemaic Empire.
+This title and its responsibility was inscribed on the base of a statue of Seleucus, Governor of Cyprus (142–131 BC) erected by the city of Kourion.
+Governors of Cyprus from 142 BC down through to the reign of Ptolemy IX Soter II, co held two military titles that of Strategoi and Nauarch of the Ptolemaic Fleet.